 This involves proper sanitization of values that are inserted into the database.
 For instance, entering some special character like ‘,’ or entering some keywords like SELECT statement should be disallowed in any application.

-If this validation check is not put in place, then the database that understands query language will treat the query as a valid request.
+If this validation check is not put in place, then a database that understands query language will treat the query as a valid request.

 If the inputs pop a database error, it then means that the request has gone to the database desk and has been executed either with a positive or negative response.
 In such a scenario the database is very vulnerable to SQL Injection.